UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-principle.md

 the behaviour of software engineering teams and evaluate their output.

-Home Office engineering principles will be written to include each of the components described below, so that their intent and importance are clear.
-Readers will easily understand how to apply these principles in their work.
+Home Office engineering principles will be written to include each of the components described below, so that the intent and importance of the principles are clear, and so that readers will understand how to apply these principles in their work.

 ---